Here are some questions people ask us all the time.

 Parking near CAPA Theater

-Street parking is generally available on Penn Avenue, and there is a surface lot at 24th and Penn, right beside Harp & Fiddle ($8).
+Street parking is generally available on Penn Avenue, and there is a surface lot at 24th and Penn, right beside Harp & Fiddle.

-If you don’t have time to enjoy our free Pre-Opera Talk one hour before each showtime, we suggest you arrive 30 - 45 minutes before the start time in order to find parking, find your seat, and settle in.
-If you arrive late, the ushers may need to seat you elsewhere until intermission.
+We typically suggest you arrive 30 - 45 minutes before the start time in order to find parking, find your seat, and settle in.

 We’ve got lots of ways to get you tuned in.
-Try the free Pre-Opera Talks with Kristin Gatch one hour before every curtain (except there's no Pre-Opera Talk for As One, at Pittsburgh Opera Headquarters).
+Try the free Pre-Opera Talks with Kristin Gatch one hour before every curtain at Benedum Center and CAPA Theater performances.
 You'll hear the story of the opera, some background about the composer, and maybe some behind-the-scenes stories.

 Meet the Artists is after each Tuesday performance.
 Enjoy great coversation as the singers, conductor and General Director Christopher Hahn talk about the production and their experiences.
 You may be surprised to see how funny and down-to-earth these artists really are.